WHAT IS THE HISTORY BEHIND MICAH GROUPS?

 WHERE DO MICAH GROUPS MEET?

-Nearly 100 Micah Groups have been formed across the US and Canada, as well as internationally.
+More than 100 Micah Groups have been formed across the US and Canada, as well as internationally.
 New groups begin each January/February and September/October.
 Click here to see where groups are currently accepting new members.
 Each individual group determines the location of their meetings.
 Many groups choose to rotate hosting of meetings at each member's ministry location, and others choose one central location.

 WHEN WOULD WE MEET?